Home Heat Pump Guide

 Will a heat pump work in a flat?

 Yes, heat pumps can be installed in flats, though there are additional considerations around placing the outdoor unit (balcony, ground-level area, or wall-mounted).
 You may need permission from your freeholder or management company.
-Many flats with storage heaters are excellent candidates for heat pumps.

 What about the hot water — will it be better?